l0uisgrange/spice/SECURITY.md

 | ------- | ------------------ |
 | x-alpha   | :heavy_check_mark: Yes                |

-## Reporting a Vulnerability
+## Reporting a vulnerability

-To report a vulnerability, please open a new security issue.
+To report a vulnerability, please open a new [security report](https://github.com/l0uisgrange/spice/security/advisories/new).
 Security issues are treated with high priority, as everyone is at risk.